cpsxen/cps-xen/README.md

 - -S STRATEGY, --strategy=STRATEGY     Strategy to be used by the scheduler (int).
 STRATEGY can either be 0 (rate-monotonic), 1 (deadline-monotonic) or 2 (fixed priority).
 - -D DEADLINE, --deadline=DEADLINE     Deadline (int)

-The priorities will be calculated automatically:
+The priorities will be (re)calculated automatically:
 * if a period respectively a deadline has been changed
 * if a strategy has been switched
 * if a new VM has been instantiated